POST-DOCTORAL FELLOWSHIPS

 HOW DO I APPLY FOR A PDF?

-SENSS has a two-phase application process: phase one consists of an expression of interest phase (outlined below), the deadline for which is 12pm GMT (noon) date to be confirmed.
-If applicants are successful in phase one, under phase two they will be invited to put in a full application, the deadline for which is date to be confirmed.
+SENSS has a two-phase application process: phase one consists of an expression of interest phase (outlined below), the deadline for which is 9am Tuesday 21 April 2026.
+If applicants are successful in phase one, under phase two they will be invited to put in a full application, the deadline for which is Monday 1 June 2026 (23:59).
+This deadline is set by the ESRC and cannot be changed.
 After this deadline, the review process will begin.
-Those who are shortlisted for interview on date to be confirmed will be advised of this by date to be confirmed.
-If you are applying for a PDF, please hold date to be confirmed in your diary as this is the only day on which interviews will be held.
+Those who are shortlisted for interview on Thursday 25 June 2026 will be advised of this by Thursday 18 June 2026.
+If you are applying for a PDF, please hold Thursday 25 June 2026 in your diary as this is the only day on which interviews will be held.

 HOW DO I FIND OUT MORE?

-The SENSS Director, Professor Fragkiskos Filippaios, will be holding three webinars for potential applicants and mentors.
+The SENSS Director, Professor Fragkiskos Filippaios, will be holding two webinars for potential applicants and mentors.
 These will be conducted on:

 PHASE ONE OF THE APPLICATION PROCESS

-Step one: read the ESRC’s documents (see below) carefully, and ensure you are eligible for a PDF.
+Step one: read the ESRC’s documents (see below) carefully and ensure you are eligible to apply for a PDF.

 Step two: if you are eligible, start thinking about your topic and programme of work.